AxtonGrams/terraform-provider-wiz/docs/resources/report_graph_query.md

 ### Optional

 - `project_id` (String) The ID of the project that this report belongs to (changing this requires re-creatting the report).
+Defaults to all projects.
     - Defaults to `*`.
 - `run_interval_hours` (Number) Run interval for scheduled reports (in hours).
 - `run_starts_at` (String) String representing the time and date when the scheduling should start (required when run_interval_hours is set).
 Must be in the following format: 2006-01-02 15:04:05 +0000 UTC.
 Also, Wiz will always round this down by the hour.